-The fee for the program is determined by the University's Senior Administration and Board of Trustees on an annual basis.
+The fee for the program is determined and updated on an annual basis.
 The fee for the program includes all instruction, academic support, trips, housing, and meals.
 The fee generally does not include textbooks or other personal materials.

 Section IX: Resources